 Mark IV Tech implemented an agile software development model to carry out this project.
 The methodology chosen was scrum.

 The user made a list containing must have functionality and desirable functionality.
-The team leader then selected a requirement for each member to develop and then implement it.
-Progress of each backlog task is discussed in daily scrums.
+The team leader then selected a system requirement for each member to develop and then implement it.
+Progress of each backlog task was discussed in daily scrums.
 The team leader kept the team focused and informed throughout the whole project.
 Once the component was implemented and tested by the group and was completed and working the team leader would delegate the next lot of tasks.

 JUSTIFICTIONS